AionSystem/SOVEREIGN-TRACE-PROTOCOL/CERTIFICATION.md

 Access to the AION-Registry.

 **How to engage:**
-File a `Certification_Filing.md` issue.
+File a `10-audit-request.yml` issue.
+Select Snapshot tier.
 Include the entry identifier and organization name.
 No call precedes this engagement.
 The filing is the scope.
+See intake schedule above.

 ---